Sexual Orientation Discrimination: West Hollywood Employee Rights

 You don’t need perfect evidence to file a claim—you need facts showing sexual orientation played a role in an adverse employment decision.

 Pro tip: Gather documents before filing: performance reviews, emails, pay stubs, text messages, and witness contact information.
-These materials strengthen your complaint and help investigators evaluate your case thoroughly.
+These materials can support your complaint.
+Note that the CRD has discretion in how it handles complaints, and not all complaints result in formal investigation.

 Employer Risks and Employee Remedies